Deskwared/Klipperized-Snapmaker-J1-Macros/README.md

 These macros are a work in progress and may contain bugs or errors.
 Big thank you to Franck FG for the foundation upon which many of these are built.
 Some macros may still contain a bit of French!
-Find his repo her: https://github.com/FranckFG62/J1s-Klipper-Macros
+Find his repo here: https://github.com/FranckFG62/J1s-Klipper-Macros
 Another huge "thank you" to Evil Azrael without whom none of this would have been possible.
 Check out his instructions and links here: https://www.reddit.com/r/KlipperOnJ1/comments/1rwouoa/download_installation_guide/